RIR360/development/journal/2025/september.md

 ## 09/22/2025
 - When bad situations happen, you have to ask what can I learn from here.
 - IF you don't learn anything from the situations then you should be worried.
+- Those situations will be repeated, why? because you didn't learn.